Bank First Credit Cards

 Bank First

 Do you need to live in Victoria to benefit from these services?
-The simple answer is no. While their focus has long been on educators, while the organisation may have special links with the education community, Bank First is open to anyone.
+The simple answer is no. While Bank First has long focused on serving educators and maintains strong ties to the education community, it is open to everyone.

 So, is it worth it?
 Why should you choose Bank First?
-In terms of credit cards, Bank First currently has two very tempting cards on the table.
-To find out if either of those cards would suit you, let’s first delve a little deeper into what it means to bank with a mutual.
-Then, we can get up close and personal with those cards.
+In terms of credit cards, Bank First currently offers two appealing options.
+To help you decide whether either card might suit you, let’s first look at what it means to bank with a mutual—then we’ll explore the cards themselves.

 The Meaning Behind a Mutual